emqx/emqx-docs/en_US/durability/managing-replication.md

 ### Assign Sites

-A series of changes to the set of sites holding durable storage replicas can be performed in a single operation.
+A series of changes to the set of sites holding durable sessions replicas can be performed in a single operation.
 ```shell
 $ emqx ctl ds set_replicas messages <Site ID 1> <Site ID 2> ...
 ```